-We will meet on day one of the date mentioned for this years Vision Quest, at 3:00 pm in the "Findhorn Hostel" or better known as the Findhorn Village Centre in Findhorn Village (it's in the "Old Schoolhouse" at Church Place, close to the Church of Findhorn).
-We will live in that hostel and, as the group will provide itself with its own food (please plan some money for it), we either prepare it in its self catering kitchen, or use one of the good restaurants around.
+We will meet on day one of the date mentioned for this years Vision Quest, at 3:00 pm at the "Woodland Shelter" of the nature camp site, in the Pineridge forest.
+You can easily find it by asking locals or looking for the famous whiskey barrel houses of the Findhorn Community.
+It's there where the Pineridge forest begins.
+Find the shelter at the edge of a big square clearing at the seaside edge of that forest.
+You will live in your own tent and, as the group will provide itself with its own food (please plan some money for it), we either prepare it in its self catering kitchen, or use one of the good restaurants around.
+The camp site provides two compost toilettes and a cold water shower.
+Opportunities for warm showers will be organized on certain days.

 The idea of the 3:00 pm meeting is to offer a walk through the Findhorn Foundation Community for all who are interested in taking some time to arrive and get to know this fantastic place.
-For all who are not interested in the walk, the workshop will start with all participants at 8 pm in the Findhorn Hostel, with a first circle.
-We will complete the ceremony on the last day mentioned by 5 pm.
+For all who are not interested in the walk, the workshop will start with all participants at 8 pm in the woodland Shelter, with a first circle.
+We will complete the ceremony on the last day mentioned by 7 pm.
+As we usually celebrate with the group after that, please plan to stay over night until September 1.